sgoodreau/testrepos/steve.md

-# Steve makes a markdqwn file that looks awesome right on github
+# Steve makes a markdown file that looks awesome right on github
 Steven M. Goodreau - University of Washington